groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/log-to-docm.md

 more_formats:
     enable: true
-    title: "Other supported transformations LOG"
+    title: "Other supported LOG conversions in C#"
     content: "You can also convert LOG to many other file formats.
 Please see the list below."